3. Where does the money go?

 We plan to spend £57.203m gross (£62.113m 2021/22) this year on providing services including contributions to capital. £48.013m (£53.391m 2021/22) of this comes from income we receive from grants, fees and charges and other income, which leaves a council tax requirement of £9.190m (£8.722m 2021/22).

-Services and supplies include a budget adjustment of £2.616m to cover impact from COVID pandemic in 2021/22.
 Housing benefit payments have decreased as claimants transfer across to Universal Credit.
-New Homes Bonus, an important government grant, is reduced by £759,360 in 2021/22.
-As housing benefit payments reduce, so does our grant to cover those payments. £3.314m of general reserves have been used to set a balanced budget.
+New Homes Bonus - an important government grant - is reduced by £214,320 in 2022/23.
+As housing benefit payments reduce, so does our grant to cover those payments. £2.644m of general reserves have been used to set a balanced budget in 2022/23.

-We approved a £5 (2.85%) increase in its share of the Council tax which means that the amount that we receive to provide services is £185.17 for an average Band D property.
+We approved a £5 (2.78%) increase in the share of the Council tax which means that the amount that we receive to provide services is £185.17 for an average Band D property.

 You can pay your Council Tax by 12 monthly instalments between April and March.

-If you wish to take up this option you will need to contact us on 01626 361101 when you receive your annual bill in March 2021.
+If you wish to take up this option you can change your instalments or by contacting us on 01626 361101 when you receive your annual bill in March 2022.

-A bill is issued in the March of each year detailing the instalments for the forthcoming year.
+A bill is issued in March detailing the instalments for the forthcoming year.

 Information on budgets

 Please contact us if you have problems paying your council tax bill so that we help you before any action is taken.